g-w1/work/README.md

 ## Limits:

 - Only works on unix systems for now (I dont have any windows stuff to test on for now).
 If anyone wants to test it please do!
-- on macos the config file is in a different place. i think `Library/Application\ Support`.
+- on macos the config file is in a different place. i think `Library/Preferences/rs.worktodo/worktodo.toml`.

 ## Install: